openstack-archive/anvil/docs/source/topics/dev_notes/addingowndistro.rst

     are bootstrapping rhel (and how we are detecting rhel) for an example.

 **conf/distros**
-  This set of yaml files contains defintions for what packages, what pip to package mappings and what code entrypoints are used when setting up a given component.
+  This set of yaml files contains definitions for what packages, what pip to package mappings and what code entrypoints are used when setting up a given component.
 The critical key here is the ``platform_pattern`` key which is used as a regular expression to